-residential land capacity.
-Consistent in part with Rolleston Structure Plan 2010 and RPS Map A (which are not consistent with the NPS-UD).
-Comprehensively provides for extension of the township as planned for.
-Effective in meeting Rolleston housing needs in an appropriate location, and implements the NPS-UD urban development, the yield will be less because there will be more 'interim' larger lots containing dwellings approved under the Rural Inner Plains zoning.
+Structure Plan 2010 and Our Space Figure 16 (which are not consistent with the NPS-UD 2020).
+Comprehensively provides for extension of the township as planned for including through the ODP.
+Effective in meeting Rolleston housing needs in an appropriate location, and implements the NPS-LID proofed' for future urban development, the yield will be less because there will be more 'interim' larger lots containing dwellings approved under the Rural Inner Plains zoning.
+January 1